-ACQUISITION OF CORPORATE STAFFING CONCEPTS
+SETTLEMENT OF CORPORATE STAFFING CONCEPTS EARN OUT OBLIGATION:

-Effective January 2, 2002, TeamStaff acquired the accounts and related assets of Corporate Staffing Concepts LLC, a PEO entity operating primarily in western Massachusetts and Connecticut.
-The agreement provided that TeamStaff acquire the PEO related accounts of Corporate Staffing Concepts for \$275,000 paid at closing, and stock, which would be paid in connection with an earn out in one year, based upon the number of worksite employees remaining from the accounts being acquired.
-Subsequent to the balance sheet date, on January 10, 2003, by mutual agreement, the Company fully settled its earn out obligations to Corporate Staffing Concepts LLC by agreeing to pay the sum of \$250,000 in cash and to issue 27,500 shares of the Company's Common Stock, for a total purchase price of \$603,100.
+Effective January 2, 2002, TeamStaff acquired the accounts and related assets of Corporate Staffing Concepts LLC, a PEO entity operating primarily in western Massachusetts and Connecticut, for \$275,000 paid at closing, and stock, which would be paid in connection with an earn out in one year, based upon the number of worksite employees remaining from the accounts being acquired.
+On January 10, 2003, by mutual agreement, TeamStaff fully settled its earn out obligations to Corporate Staffing Concepts LLC by agreeing to pay the sum of \$250,000 in cash and to issue 27,500 shares of TeamStaff Common Stock valued at \$79,000, bringing the total purchase price to approximately \$604,000.
+The additional purchase price as a result of the buyout was recorded as Goodwill.

-The following unaudited pro forma information presents a summary of consolidated financial results of operations of the Company and acquired companies as if the acquisitions had occurred October 1, 2001.
+The following unaudited pro forma information presents a summary of consolidated financial results of operations of TeamStaff and acquired companies as if the acquisition had occurred October 1, 2001, the beginning of the earliest period presented.